Opperman Hall offers numerous areas for study and work. Tables, chairs, sofas, carrels, small study rooms, and large conference rooms

 See the rooms page

 for more details on rooms and reservations.
-(Law faculty, law staff, officially recognized law school student organizations, and law students using reserved audiovisual equipment for a class assignment may make reservations.)
+(Law faculty, law staff, officially recognized law school student organizations, and law students needing a room for a class assignment requiring them to create a videorecording may make reservations.)